What is E-Procurement?

-To make e-procurement work in your organisation, you must first select and set up e-procurement software.
-Though features and functions vary from one vendor the next, PurchaseControl offers everything your organisation needs to successfully execute e-procurement.
+To make e-procurement work in your organization, you must first select and set up e-procurement software.
+Though features and functions vary from one vendor the next, PurchaseControl offers everything your organization needs to successfully execute e-procurement.
 With it, you eliminate the need for paper-based processes, and through automation, no longer require time-consuming and error-prone manual processes.

 The software stores a variety of items from suppliers that the procurement department has approved.
 Typically, these are vendors with established relationships and contracts in place.
 The contracts can be stored in PurchaseControl with the vendor’s contact information and payment terms, to make things easier.

 The software also stores a catalog of items and the vendors they are available from, ensuring that no one who requests items or makes purchases can buy anything that is out of the budget, or incompatible with the company’s IT structure and equipment.

 For instance, if an employee needs basic office supplies, such as a new mouse or flash drive, that employee can log in to the procurement system and search for those items.
 If it’s available from multiple vendors, they can choose the lowest price item.
 In the case of small purchases like this, they can approve the purchase themselves, and have it shipped directly to them, so they don’t have to bother other team members to get what they need.
 For larger purchases, however, the approval workflow may require the department head to sign off on it.